boism-org/northpole/README.md

 Commercial or for-profit use of Content of this Github repo is strictly prohibited, especially for acitivities such as issuing Memecoin in Solana.

+# 版权

+Boism，失败学和勃学文稿 © 2019 by Bo Zeng is licensed under Attribution-NonCommercial-NoDerivatives 4.0 International.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/